box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 when the information barrier prohibits transferring the item ownership to a user that is subject to restrictions.

-The `additional_details` payload provides the following details:
+The `additional_details` payload provides details of the user that cannot be set as the new owner.

 ```js
 "additional_details": {